noahbliss/mortar/docs/proxmox-install.md

 # Full Disk Encryption and Boot Stack Protection - Mortar + Proxmox

+## Warning:
+New versions of Proxmox, specifically the kernel over 5.15 have an issue which breaks compatibility with Mortar.
+You can use the vanilla Debian kernel instead, however, you will need to ensure it remains the default through upgrades.
+You may also experience loss of functionality vs. the Proxmox kernel.
+We have reported this issue on the Proxmox Forums and unfortunately have not gotten any traction.

 ## Prerequisites:
  - TPM Module (2.0 preferred, 1.2 also supported)
  - Secureboot-capable host